 Carers in academia is not a formed object, whose contours are clearly delineated.
 Instead, this contouring is contested, for example when research participants and researchers discuss what/who ‘counts’ as care/r or, even, what counts as ‘academia’ (see, e.g., AUTHOR).
 While inclusion and exclusion guidelines were drafted to frame the data collection in ways which were consistent throughout and ensure that the scale of the project was proportionate with the limited resources available, we acknowledge the arbitrary nature of those guidelines.

-After establishing an initial search date range of 2016-2020, it quickly became evident that it may be helpful to expand the period of time covered to capture some of the older works (among which some may now be considered as ‘influential’).
+After establishing an initial search date range of 2016-2020, it quickly became evident that it may be helpful to expand the period of time covered to capture some of the earlier work (among which some may now be considered as ‘influential’).
 As a result, the date range was amended to cover the 2010-20 period.
 Due to the time scale of the project and our language skills, we only focused on the literature in English language – something we view as a major limitation as it delineates which voices get to be heard.
 With this in mind, it is maybe unsurprising that the research texts identified emanated overwhelmingly from the UK, the US and Australia.
 This over-representation of researchers based in Anglo-Saxon countries is also likely to reflect broader patterns in terms of global redistributive justice (Fraser, 2013), including the deeply unequal allocation of research funding, and of the linkage between the global North scholar and academic excellence (Connell, 2007).

 Definitions of care/rs have practical and equitable implications.
 As our focus is on carers in academia, we agreed to include all carers studying or working in a HE (tertiary level) institution (HEI).
 The inclusion of students and workers (including those in academic, professional, leadership and management, and ancillary roles) was deliberate, reflecting our concern for in/equalities in their diversity and intersectionality.
 Likewise, we adopted an inclusive perspective as per what counted as ‘caring responsibility’.
 The criteria included parents but also any individual with caring responsibilities for another being, human or non-human, with some diversity in terms of what the care work consisted of (e.g. emotional, physical, practical or organisational), and of its presential, online or idéelle (‘thought-like’) quality.